 Be sure to organize your linen closet so that the towels are folded nicely and necessities can be easily grabbed when needed.

-> I refreshed out pantry space last year on a budget and now it’s gorgeous!
-Check out that post HERE.
+I refreshed our pantry space last year on a budget and now it’s gorgeous!

-> When hosting a major holiday, you probably have tons of dishes you’ll be serving that require a number of different ingredients, or have guests bringing dishes that may need a sprinkle of this or a tablespoon of that.
+When hosting a major holiday, you probably have tons of dishes you’ll be serving that require a number of different ingredients, or have guests bringing dishes that may need a sprinkle of this or a tablespoon of that.

 Make sure that your pantry (or cabinet where you keep your pantry goods) is organized so guests and family can find what they need.

 If you have enough time, you can even label your pantry containers and baskets with some printable labels to make them look extra organized ;).

 It’s no mystery that your guests are going to open your fridge a few dozen times while they’re there.

 Whether they need to stash a bottle of wine they brought over, or a cute smiley face with giant eyes will want a juice box.

 Take this time to organize your fridge before the holidays by removing everything, wiping down the walls and shelves, and organizing the items you’re storing.